 The Seychelles – just the name conjures up images of golden sandy beaches, palm trees, turquoise waters, sunset cocktails and five-star beachside resorts.
 The islands are a luxurious enclave for honeymooners, celebrities and billionaires.
 So when I found a flight to South Africa which had a stopover in the Seychelles along the way, I couldn’t resist.

 The only problem was that my travel style’s more budget-luxury than five-star.
-But I was determined to see if it was possible to visit the Seychelles without spending a fortune.
-And although it’s never going to be an ultra-cheap destination, it turns out that sticking to a budget isn’t impossible, even when you’re following in the sandy footprints of A-listers and royalty.
+But I was determined to see if it was possible to visit the Seychelles on a budget.
+And although it’s never going to be an ultra-cheap destination, it turns out that keeping your costs down isn’t impossible, even when you’re following in the sandy footprints of A-listers and royalty.

 There are 115 different islands in the Seychelles archipelago, but most are uninhabited so it comes down to a choice between the three main islands as to where to stay – Mahé, Praslin and La Digue.
 Mahé is the largest and is home to the Seychelles’ capital Victoria and the international airport.
 Praslin is smaller and accessible by plane or ferry, and from there you can get the ferry to La Digue – the smallest, quietest and arguably prettiest island.